tytydraco/yessleep/out/911_Transcript_The_Pretty_Room.md

 **Caller:** But...
 It’s so bright out there.
 And I can still see it.
 The maple tree.

 **Dispatcher:** Listen, local officers have been scouring every inch of your home-town.
-You were right when you said there were lots of red maple trees.
-But they’re certain that they’re getting close.
+They’re certain that they’re getting close.

 **Caller:** The man in the black coat… He doesn’t feed me very well.
 I ate a sandwich yesterday… But I’m so hungry.
 He said he’ll keep me just about... pretty enough.